denisse-orellana/bellabeat_case/README.md

 * There are differences in the time format when the data was collected daily in many tables, which difficults its merge.
 This will be change from ```Month/Day/Year 00:00:00 AM``` to ```Month/Day/Year```.
 * For the hourly data colleted, the the format will be transform from Date to Hour from ```Month/Day/Year 00:00:00 AM``` to ```00:00```.
 * For the daily data collected, some will be transform from the date format in the days of the week from ```Month/Day/Year 00:00:00 AM``` to ```Monday```.
-* The data collected in minutes will be change to hours to further analysis.
+* The data collected in minutes will be change to hours for further analysis and better understanding.

 #### Cleaning Process
 The complete cleaning detail is documented in ```case_bellabeat.R```.